liav22/PSBot/README.md

 * Handles errors like a boss (mostly)

 ## Installation
+1. Download ZIP
-Download ZIP, ensure you have the required packages and run `Launch Bot.bat`.
+2. Ensure you have the required packages
+3. Paste your bot token in token.txt
+4. Run `Launch Bot.bat`.